 Countries should begin preparing now for an aging population.
 Some countries will be “building the car while driving it,” but enacting policies now and in the near future can still help them support a healthy older population, strengthen their social insurance infrastructure, and prepare their workforce for the coming demographic shift.

 Countries will need to prioritize strengthening healthcare and aging care infrastructure to better support an older population.
 As countries age, the region’s older population will also require increased care for chronic illnesses, including specialized doctors and treatments, along with long-term care either from family members or professionals.
-The region will need to increase its spending on healthcare, now only at 4.1 percent of gross domestic product (GDP), lower than in other aging regions such as Europe and
+The region will need to increase its spending on healthcare, now only at 4.1 percent of gross domestic product (GDP), lower than in other aging regions such as Europe and Africa, and significantly lower than Japan, which has the world’s oldest population and spends 11 percent of its GDP on healthcare.

 The region should also prioritize providing a high quality of life for older adults, which will mean creating a society that older adults can easily navigate.
 This includes increasing livability and accessibility in both urban and rural contexts, providing safe and convenient transportation, and prioritizing social and civic engagement.